Use your phone as a smart sensor

 The sensors that come with your LEGO set are simple and effective, but they are limited in what they can measure.
 Did you know there’s a perfectly good sensor in your pocket?

-In this chapter you’ll learn to use your phone as a smart sensor to add vision and intelligence to your creations.
+In this chapter you’ll learn to use your computer camera or your phone as a smart sensor to add vision and intelligence to your creations.

 This is a new feature: This project uses new beta features.
 Use Pybricks Beta to try it early.
 Just update the Pybricks firmware and create programs as usual!

-If you hold a red object in front of your phone, your hub displays the horizontal (x) position, as demonstrated in the video above.
+If you hold a red object in front of your camere, your hub displays the horizontal (x) position, as demonstrated in the video.

-The color tracker that you just tried gives a list of four values:
+The color tracker that you just tried gives four values:

 - x-coordinate: Horizontal position, from the left.